 Fennel was a popular medicinal and culinary herb and vegetable to the ancient Romans and Anglo-saxins.
-Most people are familiar with fennel in one way or another, wether it's through cooking, gardening, or due to its powerful medicinal actions.
+Most people are familiar with fennel in one way or another wether it's through cooking, gardening, or medicine.

-Fennel has well over 100 common names due to its worldwide popularity as a medicinal and culinary herb.
-It also has the ability to grow in a huge range of climates, and can be found virtually world-wide.
+Fennel worldwide popularity as a medicinal and culinary herb has resulted in over 100 different common names for the herb depending on where in the world you are asking.
+It also has the ability to grow in a wide range of climates, and can be found virtually anywhere on earth.

-Likely the best actions of fennel are on the digestive tract, providing carminative (gas-eliminating), and spasmolytic (relaxes the muscles) activities inside the digestive tract.
+The best use of fennel is on the digestive tract, providing carminative (gas-eliminating), and spasmolytic (muscle relaxant) activities inside the digestive tract.

 In the respiratory tract, fennel seed acts as an expectorant (helps remove mucous and foreign substances).